ritwik12/Blog/_posts/2019-05-29-A-Basic-Neural_Network.md

 ![_config.yml]({{ site.baseurl }}/images/outputneural.png)

-Here, We can see that we got the value of Y as 18.987537 for a X = 10.0.
+Here, We can see that we got the value of Y as 18.987537 for a value of X = 10.0.

-We should have got Y = 19.0 but as we have trained our model for 500 epochs only and that too with very little training data i.e just 6 values of X and Y. So this much discrepancies in results are common and ewxpected.
+We should have got Y = 19.0 but as we have trained our model for 500 epochs only and that too with very little training data i.e just 6 values of X and Y. So, this much discrepancies in results are common and expected.